pflanze/anysexpr/README.md

 * implement quote/quasiquote/unquote parsing
 * handle `#| |#` and `#;` style comments
 * Guile style keywords `#:foo`
-* better errors, do not use anyhow?
-* change `path` context into a container, embed it in the errors, replacing `locator`
 * performance tuning?, perhaps do not use genawaiter?
 * better error behaviour: parser should return errors but try to be able to continue?